 4 – Participate in prevention trials (help physicians and scientists learn more about T1D, how to prevent T1D and how to cure T1D)

 We do not have a way to prevent T1D yet, but with the participation of islet autoantibody positive individuals in prevention trials, we keep learning and getting closer to finding a prevention and cure!
 Current opportunities for prevention trials can be found at clinicaltrials.gov and include studies run by TrialNet.

 5 – Keep beta cells making insulin for longer

 The one-year follow-up results for ATG were presented at the American Diabetes Association Scientific Session this June.
-Excitingly, at 1-year c-peptide had not yet declined.
+Excitingly, at one-year c-peptide had not yet declined.
 ATG was well tolerated and worked as expected by decreasing the number of CD4+ T-cells (the cells that cause inflammation and destruction of beta cells).
-Results were published in Diabetes Care, and 2-year follow-up data will be analyzed this Fall.
+Results were published in Diabetes Care, and two-year follow-up data will be analyzed this Fall.